BMP-1 service history: List of conflicts

-BMP-1's in film and TV
+BMP-1s in film and TV

 Captain Tankboy uses a modified BMP-1 as his main military vehicle in the Destruction TV show.
 Tankboy.

 A BMP-1 was used in the film Proof of Life starring Russell Crowe and Meg Ryan.

 A BMP-1 was used in the film Harrison's Flowers starring Andie MacDowell and Adrien Brody.

 A desert camo BMP-1 was used in the film Bravo Two Zero starring Sean Bean.

 Two BMP-1's were used in the film Behind Enemy Lines starring Owen Wilson and Gene Hackman.